pypingou/pypass/doc/source/install.rst

 decrypt your file on any computer, without having to install PyPass.

-Of course, we advise you to install PyPass, using GnuPG directly won't permit you to benefit from a beautiful and efficient way to access your datas ;-)
+Of course, we advise you to install PyPass, using GnuPG directly won't permit you to benefit from a beautiful and efficient way to access your data ;-)

 .. _prerequisites: